William Turner (anatomist): Life

 Turner was born in Lancaster the son of William Turner a relatively rich cabinetmaker, and his wife, Margaret Aldren.
 He was educated at various private schools, and then apprenticed to a local physician, Dr Christopher Johnston.

 He afterwards studied medicine at St. Bartholomew's hospital, and graduated M.B. from the University of London in 1857.
 In 1854 he became senior demonstrator in anatomy at the University of Edinburgh.
 He lived in rooms at Old College.
+Whilst in that post, he came to fame in 1857 with the publication of the nationally acclaimed "Atlas of Human Anatomy and Physiology", a remarkable work for someone aged only 25.
+John Goodsir, Professor of Anatomy at Edinburgh at that time, is acknowledged as superintending the illustrations to the associated Handbook.

 In 1861 he was elected a Fellow of the Royal Society of Edinburgh, his proposer being John Goodsir.
-He served as the society's secretary from 1869 to 1891, twice as vice president from 1891 to 1895 and from 1897 to 1903, and as president from 1908 to 1913.
+He served as the Society's Secretary from 1869 to 1891, twice as Vice President from 1891 to 1895 and from 1897 to 1903, and as President from 1908 to 1913.
 He won the society's Neill Prize for 1868 to 1871 and the Keith Prize for 1901–1903.
-He came to fame in 1857 with the publication of the nationally acclaimed "Atlas of Human Anatomy and Physiology", a remarkable work for someone of only 25.
-The book has had multiple issues and remains in print in the 21st century.

 Turner was appointed Professor of Anatomy at the University of Edinburgh in 1867.
 Only at this point (despite being married) did he leave his rooms at Old College and move to a house.
 This was at 7 Brunswick Street north of Calton Hill.
 His assistant at this point was Morrison Watson who acted as his demonstrator.